 - Lining.
 The last method one can use is tight lining, which is a type of bottom fishing.
 If the water is relatively slow moving, you can easily spot trout.
 First cast your line upstream from the trout and allow it to settle to the bottom, this method will not be effective in high water.

 Rainbow trout, with their small mouths, will tend to nibble before they take a bit, so with this method, you must always watch your pole closely in order to see the slightest bob.
+Do read on more tips and guides on how to equip with the best trout lure for added reference.

 How About The Water?